 Keep crackers or even dry cereal next to your bed and eat a little when you feel nauseous.

-Some people really find that potato chips help their nausea.
+Some people find that potato chips help their nausea.
 Do what works best for you.
 You may need to experiment a little to see what helps you the most.

 2. Stand up slowly and carefully.